Duoro Valley Tours

 São Leonardo da Galafura

 Some viewpoints are pretty.
-This one is poetic.
+This one, situated between Amarante and Pinhão, is poetic.
 Immortalized by Portuguese writer Miguel Torga, São Leonardo da Galafura is the kind of place you stare at in stunned silence as the wind hums through olive trees.
 You’ll see layers of vines tumbling into the river below, as if a painter went wild with green and gold.
-On a clear day, it’s nothing short of spiritual.

 Douro Museum